Netherlands-Indonesia Union: Problems within the union

-Theoretically, Queen Juliana was to be the joint head of state of both the Netherlands and Indonesia - similar to the Commonwealth - but Indonesia emphasised its sovereignty and republican character, and Sukarno had himself elected President of Indonesia in 1949.
+Theoretically, Queen Juliana was to be the joint head of state of both the Netherlands and Indonesia, similar to the British Commonwealth.
+However, Indonesia emphasized its sovereignty and republican character, and Sukarno had himself elected President of Indonesia in 1949.
 Within the federal republic of the United States of Indonesia, the nationalist Republic of Indonesia dominated, and as early as 1950, President Sukarno transformed the federation into a unitary state.
 However, after the collapse of the Indonesian federation, the Netherlands was not prepared to hand over West New Guinea, which had initially been excluded from the Hague Agreement of 1949 (to be settled within a year), to the Indonesian unitary state and only offered to place West New Guinea under the jurisdiction of the Union, which would have effectively meant the continuation of Dutch rule.